SkipperEl/SkipperEl.github.io/about.md

 title: About
 ---

-This space exists largely as a way to drain ideas out of my brain so that I will hopefully stop obsessing about them.
-Any value derived by reading RSOL is entirely unintentional.
+This space exists to vent thoughts from my brain, providing relief from their burden.
+Any value derived by consuming this expression is purely unintentional.

 Viewer discretion is advised.